Clássico dos Milhões

 Clássico dos Milhões (Derby of the Millions) is the association football derby between CR Flamengo and CR Vasco da Gama, both from the city of Rio de Janeiro, Brazil.
 Considered one of the most fiercely contested derbies in Brazilian football, both in historic rivalry and in popularity.
 It has been named that way since its beginnings in the 1920s, as Flamengo and Vasco have the two largest fan bases in the state of Rio de Janeiro.

-The derby is the fixture that has had an attendance of over 100,000 people the most times in the history of football, in addition to having the highest average attendance in the history of the Campeonato Brasileiro Série A. In addition, it is among the seventeen oldest derbies of Brazilian football, as its first match happened in April 1923.
+The derby is the fixture that has had an attendance of over 100,000 people the most times in the history of football, in addition to having the highest average attendance in the history of the Campeonato Brasileiro Série A. It is also among the seventeen oldest derbies of Brazilian football, as its first match happened in April 1923.
 Poll estimations, though variable, attribute Flamengo and Vasco two of the five largest Brazilian fanbases, with Flamengo consistently at first and Vasco usually at fifth.
 At Rio de Janeiro state level, polls suggest that both clubs have the two largest declared supporter bases, with Flamengo also at first in that matter.

-Flamengo and Vasco have clashed in decisive and important matches in the Campeonato Carioca, Campeonato Brasileiro and Copa do Brasil, even deciding the finals of the latter in the 2006 edition.

 Its intense rivalry, though more stressed in football since 1923 when Vasco rose to first division, started already in the prior decades in rowing regatte, as both clubs were founded in the late 19th century (Vasco in 1898 and Flamengo in 1895) as rowing clubs.
 Both teams also compete often at national level in other sports such as basketball, swimming, futsal and judo.
+Flamengo and Vasco have clashed in decisive and important matches in the Campeonato Carioca, Campeonato Brasileiro and Copa do Brasil, even deciding the finals of the latter in the 2006 edition.

 History

-Early days

-Since the beginning of this derby, it capitalized on the already-existing rivalry in rowing.
-But it took a whole new scale as football opened to the masses.

-The largest win in the history of the Clássico dos Milhões took place at the beginning of the 1930s.
-In the 1931 Campeonato Carioca, Vasco thrashed Flamengo 7–0, with Russinho scoring four goals.

-The 1958 "Super Championship"

-At that time, both clubs were already known for their popular appeal, but the derby still did not have a huge decisive match such as the finals of the Supercampeonato Carioca.
-This was the nickname given to the 1958 Campeonato Carioca, which was considered unique as Botafogo, Flamengo and Vasco had to play a tie-breaking triangular twice.
-The final match was disputed by Flamengo and Vasco, the latter playing for a draw which was eventually obtained.
-After this title, Vasco did not won a single state championship for 12 year, a setback that promoted other rivalries in Rio de Janeiro football, such as the one between Flamengo and Botafogo and the Fla-Flu throughout the 1960s.